4d/docs/docs/Project/building.md

 Application notarization is highly recommended by Apple as of macOS 10.14.5 (Mojave) and 10.15 (Catalina), since non-notarized applications deployed via the internet are blocked by default.

 In 4D v18, the [built-in signing features](#os-x-signing-certificate) have been updated to meet all of Apple's requirements to allow using the Apple notary service.
 The notarization itself must be conducted by the developer and is independent from 4D.
-Note also that it requires installing XCode.
+Note also that it requires installing Xcode.

 For more information on the notarization, please refer to [this page on the Apple developer website](https://developer.apple.com/documentation/xcode/notarizing_your_app_before_distribution/customizing_the_notarization_workflow).